johnrm174/model-railway-signalling/PUBLIC_API.md

       sig_id:int - The ID for the signal
   Optional Parameters:
-      release_on_yellow:Bool - True for Release on Yellow - default = False (Release on Red)
+      release_on_yellow:Bool - True for Release on Yellow - default = False (Release on Red) force_set:Bool - If False then this function will have no effect in the period between the signal being 'released' and the signal being 'passed' (default True)

 clear_approach_control (sig_id:int) - This "releases" the signal to display the normal aspect.
             Signals are also automatically released when the"release button" (displayed just